Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

 \subsection{Perturbation to first order}

-One may directly conclude that whenever the lowest order in Eq.~\eqref{Lloyd} is not vanishing it will dominate.
-Therefore we first analyse the first order term, which can be described as a sum of one-site rotations
+One may directly conclude that whenever the lowest order in Eq.~\eqref{Lloyd} is not vanishing it will dominate providing torques on some of the local moments.
+Therefore we first analyse the first order term, which can be described as a sum of one-site rotations, i.e.

 where the site local variation of the number of states is

 and the factor 2 arises from the trace over spin variables.
 The grand canonical potential variation ($\delta \Omega^\mathrm{one}_i$) due to one-site rotation (Fig.~\ref{figone}) is based on the expression $\delta N^\mathrm{one}_{i}$ (given by Eq.~\ref{1st-order}) and the details of the derivation will be presented in Subsection~\ref{seconesitederiv}.
 Note that Fig.~\ref{figone} shows a collinear (ferromagnetic) case.
 However, Eq.~\eqref{1st-order} also holds for cases when the rotation, $\delta \vec{e}_{i}$, appear in a non-collinear background of atomic moments.